ev0clu/portfolio/README.md

 0. Docker setup:

 - Install [Docker](https://docs.docker.com/get-started/get-docker/) on your machine.
-- You need to have the `Dockerfile` in the root folder with the same content as it is in this repository already.
+- You need to have the `Dockerfile` in the root folder with the same content as it is in this repository already (add **ENV** according to the previous section).
 Need to update the `next.config.mjs` same as it is in this repository also.

 1. Build your container: `docker build -t nextjs-portfolio .`
 2. Save docker image into **\*.tar** file in the project root folder: `docker save -o nextjs-portfolio.tar nextjs-portfolio`